Sharad001/Low-Level-File-sharing-Protocol/README.md

 Low-Level-File-sharing-Protocol
 ===============================

-Low Level Dc++ For file sharing , Chatting and getting information about files of other client.
+Application Level file sharing protocol with support for upload/download and indexed searching